usegalaxy-eu/gdpr/src/pages/gdpr-rights.md

 ## Right to Restrict Processing

-All of the processing activities we currently do are required to use the service.
-We do not transmit any PII to third parties.
+We do not transmit any Personally Identifiable Information (PII) to third parties.

 ## Right to Data Portability